 Malware aside, unsecure applications represent a significant risk for businesses, particularly those with burgeoning mobile initiatives.
 Data leakage remains a consistent threat, with 46.2% of apps on iOS and 86.7% of apps on Android exhibiting privacy-invasive behaviors, and user privacy is an ever-growing concern.

-By locking down your business-critical apps with a device-independent containerization tool like that used in the Good Secure EMM Suites, you can keep your organization’s data safe from bad apps and physical theft.
+By locking down your business-critical apps with a device-independent containerization tool like that used in the BlackBerry Enterprise Mobility Suite, formerly known as Good Secure EMM Suites, you can keep your organization’s data safe from bad apps and physical theft.

 4) File Level – Your Last Line of Defense

-Finally, we’ve got security controls at the file-level – and here’s where WatchDox comes in.
+Finally, we’ve got security controls at the file-level – and here’s where BlackBerry Workspaces, formerly known as WatchDox, comes in.
 Even if an attacker somehow manages to crack a device or make it into your network; even if a negligent employee shares documents with someone they shouldn’t, file security represents a second layer of defense.
 It ensures that even if your critical files leave the firewall and wind up in the hands of a third party, you never lose control of them.

 It achieves this in several key ways: